beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

     \end{bmatrix}}_{blue},
 $$

-If want to detect both horizontal and vertical edges, use multiple filters at the same time to convolve the image.
+If want to detect both horizontal and vertical edges, <span style="color:red">use multiple filters</span> (first filter to detect horizontal and second filter to detect vertifal).
 Then the first output at the front, and second output at back

 ![](/img/post/cnn/week1pic8.png)

-Summary:    `n*n*n_c(the number of channel)    *    n*n*n_c    =  (n – f + 1) * (n – f + 1) * n_c’  (n_c’ is the number of filter we used)`, assumed stride one and no padding
+Summary:    `n x n x n_c(the number of channel)    *    f x f x n_c    =  (n – f + 1) x (n – f + 1) x n_c’  (n_c’ is the number of filter we used)`, assumed stride one and no padding

 #### Convolutional Network

-After convolve using filter, add a real number bias to every number in the output then apply non-linearity (e.g. Relu)
+After convolve using filter, add a real number bias to every number in the output then apply non-linearity (e.g. Relu) (一个filter 一个bias)

 ![](/img/post/cnn/week1pic9.png)